-- A verbal reminder/warning - Following verbal warnings, a demerit and a break or lunch time detention may be issued and logged on iSAMS through the following categories: - Lateness - Rudeness - Disruptive behaviour - o Persistent incomplete class/homework - o Incorrect uniform - Tutors follow up with the students on demerits issued. - The Tutor and Deputy Head Pastoral are notified electronically of demerits issued. - Detention A student maybe placed in a detention by any member of staff for continued breach of the student code of conduct.
-There must be at least the day before, preferably with 24 hours notice given.
-These will be logged on iSAMS.
-The parents must be informed via email.
-Work set for these sessions must be linked with the misbehaviour demonstrated. - Monitoring Report a Tutor may decide in conjunction with the Deputy Head Pastoral that a student will be placed on a Monitoring Report to improve behaviour.
-Targets will be agreed with the Deputy Head Pastoral and the parents informed that this process is being undertaken, The student will present their report to the subject teacher at the start of each lesson who will then comment on if the targets have been met during the lesson.
-Tutors will check the report at the end of each day and parents are expected to sign the report each evening.
-The Deputy Head Pastoral will meet with the student at the end of each week of monitoring to review progress. - Friday afternoon and Saturday Detention a member of the SLT is able to issue a Friday Detention (4pm-4.45pm).
-These are logged on iSAMS for the following reasons: - Repeated warnings - Continued misbehaviours as described in 3.2 - Certain misbehaviours as described in 3.3 - Behaviours Contract the Head will determine when a student should be placed on a Behaviour Contract.
+• Detention A student maybe placed in a Detention by any member of staff for a breach of the student code of conduct.
+These will be logged on iSAMS and parents must be informed.

+- Monitoring Report a Form Tutor may decide in conjunction with the Head of Section that a student will be placed on a Monitoring Report to improve behaviour.
+Targets will be agreed with the Head of Section and the parents informed that this process is being undertaken, The student will present their report to the subject teacher at the start of each lesson who will then comment on if the targets have been met during the lesson.
+Form Tutors will check the report at the end of each day and parents are expected to sign the report each evening.
+The Head of Section will meet with the student at the end of each week of monitoring to review progress. - Friday Detention a member of the SLT or a Head of Section is able to issue a Friday Detention.
+These are logged on iSAMS for the following reasons: - Repeated warnings - o Continued misbehaviours as described in 3.1 - Certain misbehaviours as described in 3.2 - Behaviours Contract the Head will determine when a student should be placed on a Behaviour Contract.
 This is likely to be when the issuing of other sanctions has not led to improved behaviours.
 A meeting will take place between the Head and the parents/guardians of the student, these meetings are minuted.
 The resulting documentation will be signed by the Head and the parents.
-This will be reviewed termly by the Head to ensure that the student is to remain at London Park School Clapham. - Internal Suspension the Head may issue an internal suspension following an act of serious misbehaviour as defined above in 3.3 - External Suspension the Head may issue an external suspension following an act of serious misbehaviour as defined above in 3.3

-• Permanent Exclusion - please refer to the Permanent Exclusion, Removal and Review Policy for further detail
+This will be reviewed termly by the Head to ensure that the student is to remain at London Park School Mayfair - Internal Suspension the Head may issue an internal suspension following an act of serious misbehaviour as defined above in 3.2 - External Suspension, the Head may issue an external suspension following an act of serious misbehaviour as defined above in 3.2 - Expulsion please refer to the Expulsion, Removal and Review Policy for further detail